wazuh/wazuh-documentation/source/installation-guide/installing-wazuh-agent/solaris/solaris11/wazuh_agent_packages_solaris11.rst

 Installation from packages
 ==========================

-The Wazuh agent for Solaris can be downloaded from our :doc:`packages list <../../packages-list/index>`.
+The Wazuh agent for Solaris can be downloaded from our :ref:`packages list<packages>`.
 The current version has been tested on Solaris 11 version 5.11.
 Install the agent as follows:

   a) For Solaris 11 i386: